Gilad Shalit: Rescue attempt

 Israeli forces entered Khan Yunis on 28 June 2006 to restore quiet after repeated rocket attacks.
 Freeing Shalit was not one of the objectives of the mission called "Summer Rains".
 According to an Israeli embassy spokesperson, "Israel did everything it could in exhausting all diplomatic options and gave Mahmoud Abbas the opportunity to return the abducted Israeli… This operation can be terminated immediately, conditioned on the release of Gilad Shalit."
 On the same day, four Israeli Air Force aircraft flew over Syrian President Bashar al-Assad's palace in Latakia, because Israel views the Syrian leadership as a sponsor of Hamas, according to an IDF spokesperson.
 The operation did not succeed in finding Shalit.

 On 29 June, the commander of the Israeli Southern Command, Aluf Yoav Galant, confirmed that Shalit was still in Gaza.
-Israel's Minister of Justice, Haim Ramon, added that Shalit was being held in southern Gaza, specifically.
+Israel's minister of justice, Haim Ramon, added that Shalit was being held in southern Gaza, specifically.
 A military correspondent for the Israel Broadcasting Authority said that Shalit was being held captive in Rafah in southern Gaza, and that there was indication that he was still alive.
 However, IDF spokesperson Brig.
 Gen. Miri Regev said: "we are not convinced he is being held in southern Gaza… [only] that he is being held in Gaza".

 On 1 July, the BBC reported that Shalit had been treated by a Palestinian physician for a broken hand and a light shoulder wound.
 Israeli government authorities threatened that the "sky will fall" if Shalit were harmed.
-On the same day, Shalit's captors demanded that Israel release an additional 1,000 Palestinian prisoners (in addition to all female and minor prisoners, as previously demanded).
+On the same day, Shalit's captors demanded that Israel release an additional 1,000 Palestinian prisoners and end the assault on Gaza (in addition to the release of all female and minor prisoners, as previously demanded).